 Living on the Gulf Coast, one thing that’s inherently always at the back of our minds: hurricane season.
 And while as I write this post, we’re still a few weeks away from the latest season, I suppose I consider myself one of those people that sometimes prepares for the worst case scenario.
 But perhaps also watching Hurricane Harvey, and the ensuing tropical storm, play out in our backyard, I’ve become hyper-sensitive about being prepared for a hurricane.

-Let’s just say, after the wild winter storm we had in February, the hurricane emergency kit can double as an anytime emergency kit too.
+Let’s just say, after the wild winter storm we had in February of 2021, the hurricane emergency kit can double as an anytime emergency kit too.
 While I’m sure we all have important documents stored away, the question remains: how many of us have copies, or everything you might need in case of an emergency, in one place that can quickly be grabbed?
 That’s why my emergency kit is so important – it’s a grab and go bin filled with everything our family might need during an emergency.

 Trust me, the peace of mind an emergency kit brings, is well worth the hassle of finding everything you need to fill it with.
 Now that I’ve got a regular hurricane emergency kit put together, it simply sits on an easily accessible shelf in our garage, just in case.
 I take it down once a year to toss expired items and replenish with new batteries, updated documents, etc. The peace of mind is well worth it!